Yproximite/manala-recipes/noshow.app-docker/README.md

-# yProx - App (Docker)
+# NoShow - App (Docker)

-A [Manala recipe](https://github.com/manala/manala-recipes) for projects using the Symfony CLI, PHP, Node.js, PostgreSQL/MariaDB and Redis.
+A [Manala recipe](https://github.com/manala/manala-recipes) for projects using the Laravel Sail CLI, PHP, Node.js, MySQL and Redis.

 ---